matplotlib/mplcairo/README.rst

   SVGZ using cairo's implementation, rather than Matplotlib's).

-Alternatively, set the ``MPLCAIRO`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib (but plotting is *much* less efficient in that case, due to the need of copies and conversions between various formats).
+Alternatively, set the ``MPLCAIRO`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib.
+However, this approach is *much* less efficient, due to the need of copies and conversions between various formats); additionally, it does not work with wx due to the non-standard signature of the wx canvas class (on the other hand, it does work for Tk).

 The ``examples`` folder contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg: